vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 vyākhyānāt yaduktam :

-Samvrtasautranirdeśavivrtimātravyāpārāyām' iti: Țīkākāremāpi vrttimātram vyākhyātumudyatena nedam sprstam."
+Samvrtasautranirdeśavivrtimātravyāpārāyām' iti: ṭīkākāremāpi vrttimātram vyākhyātumudyatena nedam sprstam."

 I. P. V., I, 22-3.
-We have stated above that Utpalācārya himself was the writer of both the Vrtti and the Țīkā and have also given a quotation in support of our statement.
+We have stated above that Utpalācārya himself was the writer of both the Vrtti and the ṭīkā and have also given a quotation in support of our statement.

 Here it may be asked "Is there any justification to suppose that the use of the two words "Kārikākāra" and "Vrttikāra" by Abhinava in his Locana is of the same kind as that of Vrttikāra and Tīkākāra in the Pratyabhijñā Vimarsins ?"
 To answer this question we state the following few facts, gathered from the three works, the Kārikā, the Vrtti and the Locana :